 Just like the fight-or-flight response, which you may remember from your high school biology class, is functional for getting us ready for action.
 There are several tendencies in our shopping behavior that serve an evolutionary purpose as well.

-Evolutionary framework for eCommerce
+Evolutionary framework for the psychology of online shopping

 While there are plenty of different proximate reasons for behavior, ultimate reasons are usually limited to a handful.
 This makes evolutionary motives particularly suitable for categorizing choice behavior.